apereo/cas/docs/cas-server-documentation/authorization/Heimdall-Authorization-Overview.md

 ## Configuration

-Heimdall authorization support is enabled by only including the following dependency in the overlay:
+Heimdall authorization support is enabled by including the following dependency in the overlay:

 {% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-heimdall" %}